phpearth/docs/general/pretty-urls.md

 FallbackResource index.php
 ```

-If you are using Apache version prior to 2.2.16 or you will be doing a little more complex stuff, for example if you need to use RewriteBase, or maybe have different rewrite conditions, you will have to use mod_rewrite rules.
+If you are using Apache version prior to 2.2.16 or you will be doing a little more complex stuff.
+For example, if you need to use RewriteBase, or maybe have different rewrite conditions, you will have to use mod_rewrite rules.
 But in most cases, only the `FallbackResource` will suffice and you can get also a bit better performance.

 If you still want to enable `mod\_rewrite` and add some special rewrite rules in `.htaccess` file, check the example below: